schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 Looking at the update time of some of the records, I was able to place them roughly around the time of another event: A GitHub outage.

 So while my code was correctly looping through and checking all the tokens, it was also dutifully deleting them when they came back as "bad" tokens.
 The thing was ALL requests were coming back without a success status code.
-Most all of the tokens on CodeTriage were deleted before the servers came back up.
+Most all of the tokens on CodeTriage were deleted before the GitHub servers came back up.

 For me it's not actually the end of the world.
 I don't need EVERY user to have a token, just that enough do.
 Once I realized how the failure happened I put some guards in place: